shanreed25/HTML/Intermediate/README.md

 ### Connecting to other technologies
 Understanding how to link external CSS and JavaScript files to an HTML document to control styling and add interactivity.
 Gaining an abstract understanding of the client-server relationship in the context of web development.
-In essence, intermediate HTML involves moving beyond static content creation to build dynamic, interactive, and inclusive web experiences, often by integrating HTML with CSS and JavaScript and adhering to accessibility guidelines.